Alma Mater Europaea University: Apple 1-1

 The iPad one-to-one program uses technology that is already a big part of students’ lives to make them more excited about learning.
 Recognizing that students get most of their information from the internet, AMEU wanted to adapt their teaching methods to an increasingly digital world, to help students better prepare for real life.
 By incorporating digital literacy standards into the curriculum, the goal was to create a teaching environment using the same technology that students were already using outside school.
 Because it was important to move away from traditional textbooks, AMEU chose the iPad as a learning tool because it gives students access to the world as it is today.
 Giving students access to iPad also allows teachers to better adapt to their students’ unique needs and abilities.
 Students are no longer limited to writing essays and answering multiple-choice questions in order to demonstrate what they have learned.

 Athletics

 AMEU provides students with opportunities to participate in sporting events and has therefore formed several teams to compete in sports.
 As of now there is a football/soccer team, a volleyball team and basketball team all going by the name Team Alma Mater.
 The teams were formed in the study year 2014/2015 based on the initiative of the students and the student council.
 In the year 2016/2016 they elected the president of Team Alma Mater.
-The team competes in tournaments of footsal, volleyball and street basketball.
+The team competes in tournaments of futsal, volleyball and street basketball.

 Alma Mater Europaea also provides support for professional athletes competing in individual sports such as martial arts.
 Most of the professional athletes are students at the Physiotherapy program at Alma Mater Europaea.